Saturday, February 20, 2016

 Take it easy, take it slow

-This isn't a gung-ho game, Alcatraz demands stealth and careful covert tactics.
-The starting level first appears in the style of an arcade beat 'em up but is actually the complete opposite.
-Tread lightly because firing your loud weapon isn't always the answer!
+This isn't a gung-ho game; Alcatraz demands stealth and covert tactics.
+The starting level appears in the style of an arcade beat 'em up, but it's the opposite.
+Tread lightly, as firing your loud weapon isn't always the answer!
 Use the darkness to your advantage by nipping into the background scenery, avoiding any unwelcome attention.
 It's fantastic being able to hide and watch the enemy oblivious to you lurking in the shadows!!

-This won't always be the answer of course, so you may need to resort to a little gunplay now and then.
-However, it's worth considering your weapon choice: why not silently throw a knife instead of using your BAM BAM noisy gun?
-And it's this way of thinking that makes Alcatraz very exciting to play.
+That won't always work, so you may need to resort to some gunplay now and then.
+However, it's worth considering your weapon choice: why not silently throw a knife instead of using your BAM-BAM gun?
+And it's this way of thinking that makes Alcatraz very exciting.
 It's like you're there being sneaky and covert.
-Love it.

-This next screenshot is for those who often go out at night and hide in the darkness...
+This screenshot is for those who often go out at night and hide in the darkness...

 Take cover in the shadows and wait for the best moment to step out and take 'em by surprise!

-Initially, I admit I wasn't sure about this game if I'm dreadfully honest.
-The controls can feel a bit fluffy, but stick with it and you will master that within a few plays.
-What is immediately superb is the support for two players in coop who can enjoy each mission simultaneously.
-This really makes a difference compared to going solo for such demanding missions.
+Initially, I wasn't sure about this game, if I'm dreadfully honest.
+The controls can feel a bit fluffy, but stick with it, and you will master them within a few goes.
+What is immediately superb is the support for two players in coop who play the mission simultaneously, which is fantastic for such demanding missions.

-Venturing deeper inside Alcatraz, the game changes to a first-person shooter, similar to a Dungeon Master clone - but we have a machine gun!!
-There is a handy map function which I really liked because it helped to detail the locations of enemies, rooms, etc. I really loved this part of the game but, I died.
+Venturing deeper inside Alcatraz, the game changes to a first-person shooter, similar to a Dungeon Master clone, with a machine gun!!
+There is a handy map function, which I liked because it helped detail the locations of enemies, rooms, etc. I really loved this part of the game but, I died.
 Talk about tough love.

 Talk about a brilliant surprise!
 Let's take a gander at a screenshot...